-Personal assistants provide administrative, secretarial, and general support to senior managers.
-They may also be responsible for budgets and financial planning.
+Personal assistants provide administrative, clerical, secretarial and general support to managers and other professionals.
+They may also be responsible for financial planning, recruitment and staffing.

-Pay for personal assistants varies depending on their location, experience and level of responsibility.
+Pay for personal assistants varies depending on their location, experience, level of responsibility and the type of organisation they work for.

-- Executive assistants who work with senior executives in large organisations usually earn $50,000 to $90,000.
+- Executive assistants who work with senior executives in large organisations can earn between $65,000 and $110,000 a year.

 What you will do